Ylar/Search-and-Destroy-1.3.3/README.md

 try.
 It will just do 'hunt mob' or 'where mob'.
 I don't think it matters which is used, it seems to target the same thing either way, I just didn't like 1.mob.
 If problems with it let me know and I can change it back.
 - the problem with 'xrunto' sometimes taking you to a random-ish room is mostly fixed.
+If xrunto takes you to the wrong area, e.g. Fantasy Fields instead of 'fields' (Killing Fields) go to (in this case) Killing Fields and 'xset mark' the start room again and that should fix it.

   So what was happening is that 'xrunto' wants to run you to the 'start room' for that area, which is set via 'xset mark'.
-But if the area didn't have a start room (e.g. it was never set, or it somehow got lost), the the plugin would look to your mapper DB and get the lowest-numbered room uid in that area and run you there.
+But if the area didn't have a start room (e.g. it was never set, or it somehow got lost), the the plugin would look to your mapper DB and get the lowest-numbered room uid in the zone and run you there.
 Apparently, the assumption was that the lowest-numbered room is the likely start room since it is presumably the first to be created.